Blogs

 Why you should care about Digital Wallets

-According to the Worldplay annual payments report, digital wallets are set to be the most popular online payment method by 2023, with a 52% market share.
-This change is mainly driven by growing digitalization and smartphone penetration.
+According to the Worldpay annual payments report, digital wallets are projected to become the leading online payment method by 2023, capturing a market share of 52%.
+This shift is primarily fueled by the increasing digitization of transactions and the widespread adoption of smartphones.

 Most popular payment methods in the five largest EU e-commerce markets

-This digital growth and external pressures present many opportunities to expand.
-Yet it is crucial to be aware of the most popular payment methods in other markets, as customers ultimately need to be able to complete the transaction and pay with their preferred method.
+With this digital growth and external pressures, there are ample opportunities for expansion.
+However, it is essential to have an understanding of the prevailing payment methods in different markets.
+Ultimately, customers must be able to complete transactions and pay using their preferred payment methods.

 Frictionless payments vs Fraud mitigation